 The hospitality and restaurant industries have been devastated by the pandemic.
 Pilots retired, and some of the best workers in hospitality were forced to pursue other careers.
 The professionals and workers in the travel industry are trying their hardest to prepare for travel to Europe this summer.

 The comeback happened so quickly giving employers little time to prepare and re-staff.
 The travel industry becomes immensely disrupted by flight cancellations and delays.
 The inefficiency of understaffed call centers and a shortage of guides and drivers can be frustrating, but remain calm.

 Everyone is doing the best they can under tough circumstances, keep this in mind when you are faced with frustrations.
 Approach your gate agent not with a complaint, but rather with a focus on getting the best resolution.

 When your driver is 15 minutes delayed, relax and recognize that they are working overtime to accommodate last minute changes to pick up and drop off times.

 To help ensure your travels run as smoothly as possible, contract your advisor at Boutique Travel Advisors.
 We are sure to prepare you the next time you travel to Europe, or maybe another destination that interests you?
+A luxury travel advisor is sure to make all of your travel dreams come true.
 For more information or to have one of our advisors reach out to you for a complementary discovery call, please email email@example.com.